firebolt-db/godocs/docs/Guides/working-with-engines/working-with-engines-using-ddl.md

 # Concurrency Scaling
 You can use the “CLUSTERS” attribute of the engine to deal with concurrency scaling and increase or decrease the number of engine clusters as needed.

-**Preview Limitations:** Concurrency Scaling with multiple clusters is in preview mode.
-By default, engines are limited to a single cluster.
-If you want this limitation removed, please reach out to Firebolt Support.
+**Preview Limitations:** In preview, engines are limited to a single cluster.
+If you want to try multi-cluster engines, reach out to Firebolt Support.

 Note that during resize operations, there may be an overlap when both old and new compute resources are concurrently running, consuming FBUs.